rvolden/Mandalorion-Episode-III/README.md

--u  upstream buffer, defines leniency window for TSS definition (default 10) -d  downstream buffer, defines leniency window for polyA definition (default 50) -s  subsample consensus, defines how many random subreads are used to make isoforms (default 500) -r  minimum ratio, percentage of reads that align to a locus required for an isoform (default 0.05) -i  minimum internal ratio (default 0.125)
+-u  upstream buffer, defines leniency window for TSS definition (default 10) -d  downstream buffer, defines leniency window for polyA definition (default 50) -s  subsample consensus, defines how many random subreads are used to make isoforms (default 500) -r  minimum ratio, proportion of reads that align to a locus required for an isoform (default 0.05) -i  minimum internal ratio (default 0.125)
 -R  minimum number of reads for an isoform (default 5) -O  overhangs, defines bounds for unaligned bases on ends, format: min5',max5',min3',max3' (default 0,40,0,40)